On weight truncations in the motivic setting: Introduction

 In the conjectural picture of Beilinson \cite{beilinson1987height} one should be able to construct an abelian category of mixed motivic sheaves over any scheme $X$, related through the formalism of Grothendieck's six operations, and such that the relation with algebraic cycle homology theories is as expected.

 By work of F. Morel and Voevodsky \cite{voevodsky_morel_99}, Jardine \cite{jardine_2000}, Ayoub \cite{ayoub_thesis_1, ayoub_thesis_2}, Cisinski--Deglise \cite{cisinski2012triangulated} and others, one has a tensor triangulated category which acts as the derived category of the abelian category of motivic sheaves, is equipped with the Grothendieck's six functors (we work with $\Q$-coefficients throughout), and has the correct relationship with the algebraic cycle homology theories.
-We denote this category as $DM(X)$ (for our purposes this can be the category of etale motivic sheaves without transfer, $DA(X,\Q)$ of Ayoub \cite[2.1]{ayoub2012relative} or Beilinson motives, $DM_{B, c}(X,\Q)$ of Cisinski-Deglise \cite{cisinski2012triangulated}).
+Given a scheme $X$, we denote the corresponding category of motivic sheaves over $X$ as $DM(X)$ (for our purposes we can take the stable $2$-functor which attaches to any scheme $X$ the category of etale motivic sheaves without transfer, $DA(X,\Q)$ of Ayoub \cite[2.1]{ayoub2012relative} or, alternatively, the Beilinson motives, $DM_{B, c}(X,\Q)$ of Cisinski-Deglise \cite{cisinski2012triangulated} -- since we are working with rational coefficients, the two categories are known to be equivalent \cite[16.2.18]{cisinski2012triangulated}).
 Then the Beilinson's conjectures reduce to the problem of constructing an appropriate $t$-structure on this triangulated category, whose heart is the abelian category of mixed motivic sheaves.

 While this appears beyond reach at the moment, various other structures on the realizations have been lifted to this setting of triangulated categories.
 For example, Bondarko formalizes the notion of weight structures in \cite{bondarko_weights} and they lift to the relative setting due to \cite{hebert2011structure} or \cite{bondarko2014weights}.
 In the setting of any mixed realization (in the sense of, say, \cite{saito_formalisme_2006}), the (perverse) $t$-structure and the weight structure can be used to construct a novel $t$-structure due to S.~Morel \cite[\S 3]{morelThesis} (degenerate, with trivial core, also a weight structure).
 Given that the weight structures on $DM(X)$ have already been constructed, a full construction of the analogue of Morel's $t$-structures on $DM(X)$ would be a significant progress towards construction of the motivic $t$-structure.